M4tth4ck333/jan-browser-extension/README.md

-# Jan Extension (Chrome)
+# Jan Browser (Chrome)

-The Jan companion for your browser: chat, inline writing help, search, and page context in the side panel.
+The Jan Browser companion: chat, inline writing help, search, and page context in the side panel.
 Uses your Jan service and also supports any OpenAI‑compatible endpoint (Jan Server/local, Cerebras, OpenAI, etc.).

 - Side panel app for chat and streaming summaries
 - Inline Assistant tooltip for selected text (rewrite/simplify/translate)